front-end-intermediate/session-1/readme.md

 ##HOMEWORK - CSS Flexible Box Layout Module

 Flexbox can be quite difficult to master.
+You could do worse than checking out:

+* Free Code Camp's [article on Medium.com](https://medium.freecodecamp.com/understanding-flexbox-everything-you-need-to-know-b4013d4dc9af#.usjz1l93w), or

 * A simple guide to the various CSS properties on [CSS Tricks](https://css-tricks.com/snippets/css/a-guide-to-flexbox/)